arthurescriou/OPSCI/TME5.md

 #### 4.Create the pipeline

-Create a `.gitlab-ci.yml` file at the root of the project.
+Create a `.gitlab-ci.yml` file at the root of the project :

-Un exmple du contenue qu'on peut retrouver dans le fichier .yml:

 ```yml
 image: node:18